Host-Pathogen Kinetics of Viral and Bacterial Infections and Coinfections

 ● Mathematical Virology, Bacteriology, and Immunology ●

 We study host-pathogen interactions using an integrated approach that combines data-driven mathematical models and model-driven experiments.
 We specialize in developing and calibrating mathematical models of viral, bacterial, and host immune kinetics using high-quality, quantitative data.
 We then design and carry out experiments to test our analytical predictions.
 We use this method to understand the complex pathogen and immune dynamics during influenza virus infections, pneumococcal infections, and influenza-pneumococcal coinfections.

 Dr. Amber Smith, Ph.D. is an Assistant Professor in the Department of Pediatrics and the Institute for the Study of Host-Pathogen Systems at the University of Tennessee Health Science Center.
 She is a quantitative biologist trained in both Applied Mathematics and Experimental Microbiology and Immunology.
-She received her Ph.D. from the Mathematical Biology program at the University of Utah in 2009 under the mentorship of Dr. Fred Adler.
-She did her postdoctoral training in Biophysics and Theoretical Biology at the Los Alamos National Laboratory with Dr. Alan Perelson and at St. Jude Children’s Research Hospital with Dr. Jon McCullers.
+She received her Ph.D. from the Mathematical Biology program at the University of Utah under the mentorship of Dr. Fred Adler.
+She did her postdoctoral training in Biophysics and Theoretical Biology at the Los Alamos National Laboratory with Dr. Alan Perelson and in Infectious Diseases at St. Jude Children’s Research Hospital with Dr. Jon McCullers.